lorikayman/RebisTheory/assets/memorandum.md

 ## Narrative, thematic, and worldbuilding over-analysis of Spiral Knights.
 Rebis Theory.

-Our researchers have published a proposal, where history of Cradle, its every depth and region, every material and recipe, every piece of equipment and weapon was researched, analyzed, and cross-referenced in order to offer a narratively satisfying, cohesive and conclusive interpretation of Spiral Knights' timeline.
+Our researchers have published a proposal, where history of Cradle, its every depth and region, every material and recipe, every piece of equipment and weapon was researched, analyzed, and cross-referenced into a single system.

 We propose an explanation for, to name a few: